miquez-projects/swarm-visualiser/docs/AI_COPILOT.md

 ## Example Questions

+**Basic Queries:**
 - "Where did I last check in in Slovenia?"
 - "How many check-ins do I have?"
 - "What are my top 5 categories?"
 - "How many times did I check in per month in 2024?"
 - "Which venues have I visited most?"
 - "When was my first check-in?"

+**Trip Context Queries:**
+- "Where did I last check in in Sweden?" → "Tell me more about that trip"
+- "When did I visit France in 2020?" → "What else did I do on that trip?"
+- "Show me my last check-in at an airport" → "Tell me about that trip"

+**Advanced Queries:**
 - "Show me all check-ins in Sweden before June 2022"
 - "How many restaurants have I been to in France?"
 - "What ski resorts have I visited?"